 Using your glue gun, add enough glue to help secure the succulent.
 It will not hurt them.
 You can peek at the succulent trees I glued the same way.

-Push them gently into the whole that you have just made.
+Push them gently into the hole you just made.
 Use the stick to help prevent burns from the glue.

 In addition to the glue, you may want to add florist pins to secure heavier plants.
 Florist wire is also helpful if you feel they are too heavy.
 Wind it around the plant and wreath.